kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 **v5.0 (July 2024)**
 - New build using Scoundrel/TWF/Flurry, as well as Auto-Level Attribute Points.
 - Added several new skips using Jedi Mine Trick.
-- New consistent Krayt Skip using JMT variant.
+- New consistent Krayt Skip using Conversation Overlay.
 - Mostly new credit route, shopping, and stim usage for the new build.
 - New streamlined alignment route that places Solari after Lehon.